-Iowa law does not allow victims of child sex trafficking to pursue civil remedies against their exploiters.
+Iowa law does not expressly allow victims of child sex trafficking to pursue civil remedies against their exploiters.

-4.5.1 Recommendation: Amend state law to provide child sex trafficking victims with a trafficking-specific civil remedy.

-Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+- 4.5.1 Recommendation: Amend state law to provide child sex trafficking victims with a trafficking-specific civil remedy.
+(See Issue Brief 4.5.) - Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies. - PARTIALLY MET

 Child sex trafficking prosecutions may commence at any time; however, prosecutions for Iowa's CSEC offenses are subject to a statute of limitation.
-Pursuant to Iowa Code § 802.2D (Human Trafficking), "An information or indictment for human trafficking in violation of section 710A.2, committed on or with a person who is under the age of eighteen years may be commenced at any time after the commission of the offense."
+Pursuant to Iowa Code § 802.2D (Human trafficking), "An information or indictment for human trafficking in violation of section 710A.2 [Human trafficking], committed on or with a person who is under the age of eighteen years may be commenced at any time after the commission of the offense."
 Otherwise, Iowa Code § 802.3 (Felony - Aggravated or serious misdemeanor) establishes a 3-year statute of limitation "for a felony or aggravated or serious misdemeanor."